GeoNode/geonode/README.rst

     $ paver host -b 192.168.56.1

-* Now GeoNode is available in your browser at http://192.168.56.1:8000/
+* Now WorldMap is available in your browser at http://192.168.56.1:8000/

 For Java Developers
 -------------------

-How GeoNode Finds GeoServer ...........................
+How WorldMap Finds GeoServer ...........................

 Java Developers can point the application at a particular GeoServer instance by